dmcwo/Moon/about/doug-worsham-cv.md

 In this Digital Humanities capstone course, students worked collaboratively to create a prototype for the interactive online web presence for the Lyrical Map of the Concept of Los Angeles and present their work and learning at the Digital Humanities Capstone Showcase.
 (See Appendix A).

-## Selected workshops Taught

-* Memorable, Meaningful, Transformative Learning.
-With Julia Glassman.
-March 31, 2016.
-* Mapping the Learning Landscape - A hands-on workshop in mapping the curriculum, defining learning pathways, and planning for strategic instructional engagement.
-10/16/14.
-* Journal Club – Let’s talk about recent research in teaching, learning, and libraries.
-3/20/14.
-* Reference and Research Assistance.
-With Allison Benedetti.
-2/20/14.
-* Highlights of ACRL Program Track Immersion.
-8/15/13.
-* Drupal/Wordpress – Open Source Platforms for Creating Websites.
-8/7/13.
-* Overview of Improvements to SIA & Stats.
-With Allison Benedetti.
-7/18/13.
-* Leveraging Your Instructional Feedback.
-6/20/13.
-* Pair Work, Group Work, What Works?!.
-2/21/13.
-* Peer Observation and Feedback.
-With Margarita Nafpaktitis.
-11/6/12 & 11/12/12.
-* Drupal Start Kit – a series of meetings designed to give library, DIIT, and digital library staff a foundation in Drupal site development.
-Feb – July 2014.

 ## Online Learning and Multimedia

 ### Online Learning Modules